melexis/traceability-viewer/README.md

 When completed, run the `make_html.py` file to generate the HTML files.

 Finally, you can open one of the HTML files and start having fun.

-## What?

-This tool is made to see the relationships between textual items.
-They are layered as the V-model except for the test items.

 ## Configuration